 Case study - Dechlorane Plus

 For Dechlorane Plus (13560-89-9), no Kow is reported (data waiving), the substance is considered “unsoluble” (ECHA).
 The log Kow predicted by EPISuite (US EPA 2012) is 11.27.
 The substance is potentially persistent.
-There is a lack of analytical tools in order to assess the substances properties needed for PBT/vPvB assessment.
-Further, the substance has been included in ChemSec’s SIN List because it has been detected in environmental and human samples and estimated and experimental data show P, B and T properties.
+There is a lack of analytical tools in order to assess the substance’s properties needed for PBT/vPvB assessment.
+Further, the substance has been included in ChemSec’s SIN List because it has been detected in environmental and human samples, and estimated and experimental data show P, B and T properties.
 The discussion went on for a few years, the Environmental Agency of UK has concluded that the chemical is vPvB, however the Hazardous Substances Advisory Committee (HSAC) pointed out that the evidence for bioaccumulation is not so clear cut.
 The substance was first registered 25.
-Juni 2013.
+June 2013.
 Since April 2017, the substance is handled “as if it is a PBT”, as the manufacturer accepted to do so.
 Finally, an autonomous expert panel concluded on vPvB properties of the substance in a weight of evidence approach.

 The agreement of the manufacturer on handling the substance as if it is a PBT finally led to a conclusion.
-However, this example shows the difficulty of assessing a substances PBT/vPvB properties having neither the analytical tools nor clear guidance on how to proceed in such a case.
+However, this example shows the difficulty of assessing a substance’s PBT/vPvB properties having neither the analytical tools nor clear guidance on how to proceed in such a case.

 Conclusion